IceCruelStuff/GetPing/README.md

 # GetPing
-A plugin to measure latency on your PocketMine-MP server
+A plugin to measure latency on your PocketMine-MP server.
+Click [here](http://scadonsak.com/3yU0)